 How to remove duplicates from an array Kotlin with example

-The size of the original is always not the same as the result array if there are duplicate elements.
+The size of the original array may not always be the same as the result array if there are duplicate elements.

-It returns an Array type and the result array order is preserved
+The function returns an array, and the order of elements in the result array is preserved.

 here is an example